Breast Augmentation FAQ

 Should I have silicone or saline breast implants?

 As long as you are 22, you can choose saline or silicone implants (women under 22 can only use silicone implants if the surgery is reconstructive).
 Saline and silicone implants each have their benefits.
 Which one to choose depends on your individual preference.
 Almost all of our patients choose silicone implants because they feel more like natural breast tissue.
 Some other women prefer saline implants because they are less expensive, or because they want a very round "implant look".
-Dr. Romanelli and Dr. Pincus want you to learn more about your options for breast implants, and they will help you make your decision.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev want you to learn more about your options for breast implants, and they will help you make your decision.

 Should I wait to have children before having breast augmentation?